-The role of the TVCAGs is to provide technical advice to Ministries of Health in the focus countries on effective vector control tools, strategies, and interventions to reduce the burden of vector-borne diseases.
+The role of the TVCAGs is to provide technical advice to Ministries of Health in the focus countries on effective vector control tools, strategies, and interventions to reduce the burden of vector-borne diseases. that contribute to vector control research in the focus countries.
+This fellowship has provided a platform for strong collaboration in research and problem-solving.
+The fellows have established regular virtual networking meetings among the cohort, using them as a way to share lessons, offer advice, and collaborate.

 This is illustrated by the ongoing collaboration between two fellows in Cameroon and Burkina Faso.
 The Cameroon study is focused on the 'Impact of vector symbionts on malaria transmission and control' while the Burkina Faso study is on the 'Impact of native Wolbachia symbionts in host mosquito Anopheles gambiae'.
 Both studies aim to characterize the microbiome in Anopheles mosquitoes.
 The fellows leading these studies have therefore decided to collaborate in order to explore microbiome diversity in the two countries.
 This research collaboration has the potential to generate novel evidence for gamechanging malaria vector control interventions in the entire African region.
-This could also set the stage for more vector control research collaboration between Cameroon and Burkina Faso.
+This could also set the stage for more vector control research collaboration between Cameroon and Burking Faso.